 Yet the Secretary of State’s speech managed to appear dull right from the start:

 The CBI has been on a journey, much like Government policy, as both have grappled with how to decarbonise the economy and tackle climate change while ensuring the UK remains competitive and energy affordable.

-Would it be possible to throw any more into this sentence?
+Would it really be possible to throw any more into this sentence?

-His speech had weighty matters to consider.
-It noted how the need for energy infrastructure costs between now and 2020 would represent 50% of all UK infrastructure costs over the period.
-When the other half is made up of ports, road, rail, crossrail and airports you get a sense of the huge weight of investment needed to keep the lights on.
+His speech certainly had weighty matters to consider.
+Because it noted how the need for energy infrastructure costs between now and 2020 would represent 50% of all UK infrastructure costs over the period.
+When the other half is made up of ports, road, rail, Crossrail and airports you get a sense of the huge weight of investment needed to keep the lights on.

-But weighty matters aside this speech sapped energy from its audience.
+But weighty matters aside this speech sapped energy from his audience.

 The speech brimmed with jargon.
-We heard about:
+So, we heard about:

 And it was awash with a near impenetrable management speak: